hugginsio/clogs/README.md

 # 👞 clogs

-A simple and robust logging library for Go.
+A simple and robust logger for Go.

 ## Performance